Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Ministry responsible: Environment and Parks

-We’re asking Albertans and industry stakeholders for feedback on the proposed Technology Innovation and Emissions Reduction (TIER) system to make sure it's designed to meet the needs of Alberta's environment and economy.
+We asked Albertans and industry stakeholders for feedback on the proposed Technology Innovation and Emissions Reduction (TIER) system to make sure it was designed to meet the needs of Alberta's environment and economy.

 TIER is an improved way to manage emissions from large industries like oil and gas, which account for more than half of Alberta's total greenhouse gas emissions.
-The new system would encourage energy-intensive facilities to find innovative ways to reduce emissions and invest in clean technology to stay competitive.
-It's intended to replace the current Carbon Competitiveness Incentive Regulation on January 1, 2020.
+The new system encourages industrial facilities to find innovative ways to reduce emissions and invest in clean technology to stay competitive.
+It will replace the current Carbon Competitiveness Incentive Regulation on January 1, 2020.

-Your input is required on the following topics to help design the new TIER system:
+We gathered input on the following topics to help design the TIER system:

 - emissions coverage and threshold